PySimpleGUI/PySimpleGUI/docs/cookbook.md

             [sg.Listbox(values=[], enable_events=True, size=(40,20),key='-FILE LIST-')],
             [sg.Text('Resize to'), sg.In(key='-W-', size=(5,1)), sg.In(key='-H-', size=(5,1))]]

-# For now will only show the name of the file that was chosen
+# For now, will only show the name of the file that was chosen
 images_col = [[sg.Text('You choose from the list:')],
               [sg.Text(size=(40,1), key='-TOUT-')],
               [sg.Image(key='-IMAGE-')]]